gurnec/btcrecover/TUTORIAL.md

     C:\python27\python btcrecover.py --wallet wallet.dat --performance --enable-gpu --global-ws 4096 --local-ws 512

 The `--performance` option tells *btcrecover* to simply measure the performance until Ctrl-C is pressed, and not to try testing any particular passwords.
-You will still need a wallet file (or an `--mkey` if you'd prefer) for performance testing.
+You will still need a wallet file (or an `--extract-data` option) for performance testing.
 After you you have a baseline from this initial test, you can try different values for `--global-ws` and `--local-ws` to see if they improve or worsen performance.

 Finding the right values for `--global-ws` and `--local-ws` can make a 10x improvement, so it's usually worth the effort.